 This method means giving away the most valuable information at the top of the article, and following it up with less important information.
 If readers tend to scan and rarely make it to the bottom of an article, it makes sense to give them what they want as soon as they land on the page.

-- Crazy Egg – Clever and intuitive, Crazy Egg helps subscribers rate and understand user experience with their rich visual aids like heatmaps, scrollmaps, confetti, and overlays.
+Clever and intuitive, Crazy Egg helps subscribers rate and understand user experience with their rich visual aids like heatmaps, scrollmaps, confetti, and overlays.
 Each of these are graphic representations of one aspect of UX.

-For instance, heat maps are colorful representations of where users have clicked on your site, while scrollmaps show you just how far down the page your users scroll before leaving.
+For instance: Heat maps are colorful representations of where users have clicked on your site, while scrollmaps show you just how far down the page your users scroll before leaving.

 With this data, it’s possible to figure out what your best design features (or flaws) are, and correct them accordingly.
-On Crazy Egg’s home page, they’ve included an example of a heatmap of their site which shows where their visitors clicked:
+On Crazy Egg’s home page, they’ve included an example of a heatmap of their own site which shows where their visitors clicked:

+Optimizely, the world’s leading experimentation platform, specializes in A/B testing—a scientific, data-driven way to test websites for maximum usability and engagement.
 In A/B testing, multiple versions of a web page are randomly shown to users, compared against a control page (generally the existing website), and then analyzed for effect.

-For example, Michael Aagaard from ContentVerve found that moving his CTA to the bottom of the page actually increased conversions by 304% compared to placing the CTA above the fold.
-This goes against most SEO best practices.
+Many A/B tests can have surprising results.
+For example, Michael Aagaard from ContentVerve found that moving the CTA to the bottom of the page actually increased conversions by 304%, compared to placing the CTA above the fold (which goes against most SEO best practices):

 The genius of Optimizely is that it massively simplifies something that would otherwise require a team of dedicated, experienced UX designers and researchers to carry out.

+But perhaps the biggest draw of Optimize is that it seamlessly integrates with Google Analytics, allowing marketers to further leverage their existing resources.
 With Optimize, marketers can use existing Analytics metrics as a starting point, which allows them to rely on a familiar interface as they move on to deeper and more complicated experiments.

 Here’s a shot of the Google Optimize user screen.
 Notice that it gives recommendations and suggestions for the optimal interface:

-- User Testing – While Google Optimize and Optimizely are essentially DIY UX tools for marketers and small business owners, User Testing is far more specialized.
+While Google Optimize and Optimizely are essentially DIY UX tools for marketers and small business owners, User Testing is far more specialized.

-- Don’t Make Me Think – These four tools are some of the best UX testing programs available today.
-Yet one of the best UX resources isn’t digital, but rather a book: Don’t Make Me Think, a groundbreaking work by UX designer Steve Krug that has sold 100,000 copies over 5 years.Witty, entertaining and down-to-earth, Don’t Make Me Think offers actionable advice and useful mindsets for novices and veterans alike.
+The above four tools are some of the best UX testing programs available today.
+Yet one of the best UX resources isn’t digital, but rather a book: Don’t Make Me Think, a groundbreaking work by UX designer Steve Krug that has sold 100,000 copies over five years.

 With its conversational tone and engaging manner, Krug’s work gets readers into the habit of critically examining and rethinking everything about their websites, including even the tiniest details, like misplaced buttons or unwieldy site maps.

-Through ClickFlow, companies can automatically see which pages on their site have the most potential to grow revenues – such as pages that have high impression count in search but a low click through rate.
-Using that information, ClickFlow will keep track of headline tests to help grow your click throughs from search terms you already rank for.
+Through ClickFlow, companies can automatically see which pages on their site have the most potential to grow revenues, such as pages that have high impression count in search but a low click through rate.
+Using that information, ClickFlow will keep track of headline tests to help grow your click-throughs from search terms you already rank for.

 The tool drives up your bottom line by showing you how much revenue you’ve gained and how much you stand to gain.
 It’s been used by companies like LeadPages, Drip, The Atlantic, and more.